How to Combine Supply and Demand With Market Structure

 This three-layer alignment (HTF direction + MTF zone + LTF trigger) produces the highest-probability zone trades.
 Tools like Supply Demand Pressure Cloud can help automate the zone identification step so you can focus on structural alignment.

-When Structure Changes at a Zone
+What Happens When Structure Changes at a Zone?

 Sometimes price returns to a supply/demand zone and structure shifts while at the zone.
 This is critical information: